-- Guide Lines for Writing Thank You Letters – This article, from About.com, provides overall guidelines as well as specific links to situation specific formats – campus interviews, general thank you, addressing concerns, etc. Key in this article are each of the paragraphs at the beginning which state, more or less, the real purpose of the letters (similar to what I indicated earlier in this post).
+- Sending a Thank You Email After A Phone Interview is a Great Idea – This article, from CareerAlley, provides overall guidelines, as well as what to include and exclude, general, thank you, addressing concerns, etc. Key in this article are each of the paragraphs at the beginning which state, more or less, the real purpose of the letters (similar to what I indicated earlier in this post).
 And, although I didn’t mention it, Proofread as many times as possible concept is listed here as well.

 - How to Write a Thank You Letter – Also by About.com, this article lists the “Here’s How” as well as additional tips.
-The time tested standards are here – letters to each interviewer, express your interest in the job and the company, mention specific topics discussed during the interview, etc.
+The time-tested standards are here – letters to each interviewer, expressing your interest in the job and the company, mentioning specific topics discussed during the interview, etc.

-- Free Sample Job Interview and Career Thank-You Letters – Quintcareers.com provides this list of sample thank you letters.
-The list includes General letters, letters that stress fit, letters that focus on damage control (yes, there are letters for almost every occasion), job fair interviews and more.
-There is also a link to their FAQ on thank you letters which is certainly worth a read.
+- Great Job Interview, Have You Said Thank You? – The four things you need to remember with thank you letters.
+The list includes General letters, letters that stress fit, letters that focus on damage control (yes, there are letters for almost every occasion), job fair interviews, and more.
+How about what you need to leave out or forget?